vglazer/USRA/README.md

 induced subgraphs with a prescribed valency in undirected, unweighted graphs.

 ## METHOD
-The input parameters are nearly identical to those of sub\_search, except that e\_sub, the desired edge count, is now replaced by d\_sub, the desired valency; the output is exactly the same as in sub\_search (see `sub_search_report.txt` for details).
+The input parameters are nearly identical to those of `sub_search`, except that e\_sub, the desired edge count, is now replaced by d\_sub, the desired valency; the output is exactly the same as in sub\_search (see `sub_search_report.txt` for details).
 This time, however, the objective function being minimised is